jtnystrom/Discount/README.md

 ### License and support

+For any inquiries, please contact JNP Solutions at [info@jnpsolutions.io](mailto:info@jnpsolutions.io).

-Discount is available under a dual GPL/commercial license.
-For a commercial license, custom development, or commercial support please contact JNP Solutions at [info@jnpsolutions.io](mailto:info@jnpsolutions.io).
-We will also do our best to respond to non-commercial inquiries on a best-effort basis.
+Discount is currently released under a dual GPL/commercial license.
+For a commercial license, custom development, or commercial support please contact us at the address above.

 ## Advanced topics